Chair, Dave Marsland, Lecturer in Social Work

 I am immensely proud to be part of the Ann Craft Trust and to help support their amazing work.

-Rachel is an Associate Professor and Director of the Centre for Social Work in the School of Sociology & Social Policy, University of Nottingham.
+Rachel is a Professor and Head of the School of Sociology & Social Policy, University of Nottingham.
 She has previously worked as a researcher for both the Ann Craft Trust and the Norah Fry Research Centre, University of Bristol (a national centre of excellence in learning disability research).
 Before becoming an academic she worked for many years in services for both children and adults with learning disabilities.
 Her research interests have been shaped by her pre-academic work experiences and are focussed on learning disabilities, abuse and safeguarding, interagency working and policy implementation.

 I am constantly amazed by the extent of ACT’s influence and the small size of the dedicated team that make this happen.
 It is a pleasure and an honour to be able to contribute to ACT’s work, in however small a way.